576th Flight Test Squadron: Combat in the European Theater

 The ground echelon arrived in the United Kingdom on 30 July and arrived at RAF Wendling, the squadron's combat station, the following day.
 The air echelon had arrived at the station by 15 August.
 The squadron flew its first combat mission on 9 September.
 Most of the established B-24 units of VIII Bomber Command were deployed to reinforce efforts in the Mediterranean Theater of Operations when the squadron began operations, and during September and until the other Liberator units returned in early October, the squadron was primarily involved in flying decoy missions near the North Sea, while the command's main raids were being conducted by its Boeing B-17 Flying Fortresses.
 Until April 1945, the squadron was primarily engaged in the strategic bombing campaign against Germany.
-Strategic targets included an oil refinery at Geilenkirchen, a marshalling yard at Osnabruck, a railway viaduct at Bielefeld, steel plants at Braunschweig an armored vehicle factory at Kassel and gas works at Berlin.
+Strategic targets included an oil refinery at Geilenkirchen, a marshalling yard at Osnabrück, a railway viaduct at Bielefeld, steel plants at Braunschweig an armored vehicle factory at Kassel and gas works at Berlin.

 The squadron participated in the heavy attacks against the German aircraft manufacturing industry during Big Week in late February 1944.
 During this campaign it earned a Distinguished Unit Citation for an attack on a component manufacturing plant for the Messerschmitt Me 210 at Gotha.
 The squadron formed part of the group leading the second wing in the attack.
 It began to experience heavy fighter opposition soon after crossing the coast in the Netherlands.
 Although the trailing elements of the first wing to attack had missed the target when a wounded lead bombardier collapsed and inadvertently toggled the plane's bombs, the 392d Group did not follow that formation, but attacked the Gotha factory with an extremely accurate bomb run with 98% of its bombs falling within 2000 feet of the aiming point.
 Despite losses, the plant was put out of commission for an estimated six to seven weeks.

 The squadron was sometimes diverted from its strategic mission to perform air support and interdiction missions.
 In preparing for Operation Overlord, the invasion of Normandy, it participated in Operation Crossbow, attacking V-1 flying bomb and V-2 rocket launching sites, and airfields.
 On D-Day, it struck coastal defenses and choke points.
 It struck enemy positions opposing Operation Cobra, the breakout at Saint Lo in July 1944.
 During the Battle of the Bulge in December 1944 and January 1945, it bombed railroads, bridges and highways to break German lines of communication.
 It supported airborne attacks by dropping supplies, both near Arnhem in the Netherlands for Operation Market Garden in September 1944 and during Operation Varsity, the airborne assault across the Rhine in March 1945.